Snoring and Sleep Apnea

 - Avoid alcohol or sleeping pills within four hours of bedtime.
 Both will cause relaxation of the soft tissues and muscles in the airway and will make sleep apnea or snoring worse.

-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
+If unexpected tooth pain or an accident have you suffering, give us a call and schedule an appointment.
 Reach out to our office by calling 847-392-4422 at your earliest convenience!